Third Battle of San Juan (1898): Prelude

 Puerto Rico had been under attack by US Navy forces under the command of Rear Admiral William T. Sampson since just before the Bombardment of San Juan early on in the war.
 The only Spanish effort to break the blockading forces had failed on 22 June, and instead of actively engaging the Americans the Spanish forces were bottled up in harbor at the capital of San Juan.
 Blockade runners had on occasion slipped through the San Juan Blockade, but were often driven away or captured before ever nearing the harbor.
 The SS Antonio Lopez was a transport turned blockade runner that had been disarmed and fitted out at Cadiz, Spain and set sail on June 16 for San Juan with a large supply of cargo, food, and twelve modern artillery pieces to bolster the defense of San Juan.
 On 28 June, she was met by the American auxiliary cruiser USS Yosemite which had just relieved the USS Saint Paul as the blockading ship off San Juan.
-The auxiliary cruiser was crewed by members of the Michigan Naval Militia and commanded by William Emory.
+The auxiliary cruiser was crewed by members of the Michigan Naval Militia and commanded by William H. Emory Jr.

 Battle

 With the blockade runner in sight, Yosemite began chase and opened fire on the vessel firing a shot.
 Antonio Lopez wasted no time and began to flee towards the protection of San Juan's Fort San Felipe del Morro and Fort El Cañuelo while Yosemite kept up its fire upon the vessel.
 As she was running for San Juan, the blockade runner became up on a reef, as the captain was quite unfamiliar with the waters in the area.
 Unable to free his vessel and taking casualties, the captain of the Spanish vessel ordered his crew to abandon ship.
 As the American vessel closed in on her prey, the Spanish forts opened fire and Emory began zig-zagging in order to avoid taking their fire.

 In an effort to save the Antonio Lopez and its much needed cargo, the Spanish squadron, bottled up in the harbor, sortied out to rescue her.
 The Spanish gunboats General Concha and Ponce de Leon and the cruiser Isabel II rushed to the blockade runner's aid and attacked the approaching American cruiser.
 As soon as the American vessel was in range, the forts opened fire.
-The Spanish cruiser's fire temporarily drove off Yosemite, but the American auxiliary cruiser soon returned and managed to force Isabell II and General Concha to the protection of the coastal forts while Ponce De Leon hid behind the burning Antonio Lopez.
+The Spanish cruiser's fire temporarily drove off Yosemite, but the American auxiliary cruiser soon returned and managed to force Isabel II and General Concha to the protection of the coastal forts while Ponce De Leon hid behind the burning Antonio Lopez.
 Under the protection of the Spanish forts and vessels, the blockade runner was unapproachable by Yosemite and with the Spanish transport on fire and effectively neutralized she moved back to her blockading position.
 Yosemite had done her job effectively though, and Antonio Lopez was stranded on the reefs and could not be dislodged, despite strenuous Spanish efforts to do so.